spatie/typescript-transformer/README.md

 ## Writing transformers

-Transformers are the heart of the package, we've added a default one in the package for the `myclabs/enum` enum, but you're probably going to write some transformers yourself.
+Transformers are the heart of the package, we've added a default one in the package for the `myclabs/enum` enum, but you're probably going to need to write some transformers yourself.

 A transformer is a class which implements the `Transformer` interface: